-We dont usually call a film defiant.
+We dont usually call films defiant.
 After all, to defy audiences or cinema itself would be self-defeating.
 But there are many ways film can defy us.
 For example, it can ignore the basic logic of storytelling and blur the boundaries of reality and fantasy.
 Or it can boldly go into places where polite people do not tread and then step back and laugh at us for following.
 This is what Swiss Army Man (2016) does, and the best way to experience it is like an extended poem or a meditation, enjoy its rich metaphors and figurative layers of meaning, and savour its defiance of conventional logic.

 If this sounds challenging, at least the plotline is simple.
 Marooned on a deserted island, Hank (Paul Dano) is about to hang himself when he notices a body washed up on the beach.
 He befriends the soon un-dead corpse he names Manny (Daniel Radcliffe) and uses its strange powers to navigate back to civilisation.
 Defying all logic, Manny is able to produce enough high-velocity flatulence to power a jet-ski and fire projectiles at marauding bears and other wildlife.
 This absurdist scatological comedy shows them navigating out of the wilderness guided by Manny’s penile compass while having ongoing conversations that dwell heavily on male sexual functions.
 Totally normal, you might say, for a film focused on two young men.